abdofawzi5/action_service/README.md

 end
 ```

-This service is now ready to be used, For example we will call the service inside a controller
+This service is now ready to be used, For example, we will call the service inside a controller
 ```ruby
 result =  Admin::AuthenticateService.new(params[:email], params[:password]).call
 if result.success?